livegnik/2way-design/2WAY High-Level Design.md

 ### 2.3.6 Access Control List (ACL)

 The Access Control List (ACL) in 2WAY serves as a crucial mechanism for managing user permissions within the system.
-This data structure acts as a link between a user's "pubkey" attribute and the specific attributes or parents for which they possess read permissions.
+This data structure acts as a link between a user's "pubkey" Attribute and the specific attributes or parents for which they possess read permissions.

 The ACL document is structured to include entries defining the access permissions granted to each user.
 These entries typically consist of: